 Biography, Musical, Romance (2h 52m)

-There's no doubt that The Sound of Music from 1965 is one of the best musical movies ever made.
+There's no doubt that 1965's The Sound of Music is one of the best musical movies ever made.
 It's also pretty long, so get some snacks ready to crunch through the loud singing parts!

 Julie Andrews stars as the nun-to-be Maria, who's thrown into a new world when she's asked to be a governess to seven children.
-She soon grows to love them and their father, Georg (played by the charming Christopher Plummer).
+Not only does she grow to love them, but she also falls in love with their father (played by Christopher Plummer).

-Watching the chemistry of these two as they fall in love, combined with the iconic songs, makes this a magnificent musical for the ages.
+Watching the chemistry of these two as they fall in love, combined with the iconic songs, is what makes this a magnificent musical film for the ages.
 But it's not all sunshine and green meadows because the second half is interrupted by Nazi invasions.

 Directed by Charles Walters